Honda delays plans to restart operations at Wuhan plant to March 11

-TOKYO (Reuters) - Honda Motor Co (7267.T) on Friday said it would push back plans to resume operations at its vehicle plant in Wuhan, the epicenter of the coronavirus outbreak in China, after government authorities asked firms to keep workers away through March 11.
+TOKYO, Feb 21 (Reuters) - Honda Motor Co on Friday said it would push back plans to resume operations at its vehicle plant in Wuhan, the epicentre of the coronavirus outbreak in China, after government authorities asked firms to keep workers away through March 11.

 In a statement, the Japanese automaker said that it planned to restart operations at the plant on March 11, and would resume production sometime during that week.